CalieR/expenses-mock/README.md

 In a commercial setting I'd have probably headed straight to a library or a tool like TanStack to set up the table, to streamline data manipulation.
 This project was originally a 1 hour task so I found an elegant html table solution which is perfect for displaying the data, and is also getting me to think about exactly how sorting and filtering actually work.
 I will probably start again with a library once I've built this version out some more.

 For the timed test I created only 1 component (the Table) and manipulated the api response inside it, but the point of React components is to keep them as simple and reusable as possible, so the first thing I decided to do was make it dumb and get the expenseService to handle the heavy lifting.
 This involved creating several additonal types!

+After that I added sorting.

+Then I thought about other ways to manage the state, even though the app is still small.
+I began by setting up a reducer, initially with just the one action, to load the expenses.